duniter/duniter-v2s/docker/README.md

 * `DUNITER_CHAIN_NAME`
   The currency to process.
 Should be "gdev" at the current duniter-v2s development stage.
 * `DUNITER_PUBLIC_ADDR`
   The libp2p public address base.
-See libp2p documentation.
+See [libp2p documentation](https://docs.libp2p.io/concepts/fundamentals/addressing/).
 When this variable is not defined duniter-v2s guesses one from the node's IPv4 address.
   This variable is useful when the node is behind a reverse-proxy with its ports not directly exposed.
+  Note: the `p2p/<peer_id>` part of the address shouldn't be set in this variable.
+It is automatically added by Duniter.
 * `DUNITER_LISTEN_ADDR`
   The libp2p listen address.
-See libp2p documentation.
+See [libp2p documentation](https://docs.libp2p.io/concepts/fundamentals/addressing/).
 This variable is useful when running a validator node behind a reverse proxy, to force the P2P end point in websocket mode with:
   `DUNITER_LISTEN_ADDR=/ip4/0.0.0.0/tcp/30333/ws`
 * `DUNITER_RPC_CORS`
   Value of the polkadot `--rpc-cors` option.
 Defaults to `all`.